Human Fetus Found on American Airlines Airplane

 The New York City Chief Medical Examiner’s office is investigating the fetus to determine exactly how it died, a spokesperson told TIME.

-Franco said the airline is working with law enforcement to “piece together the puzzle” of the fetus.
+Franco said the airline is “working with law enforcement to piece together what happened.”

 “As we continue to learn more about this tragic and sensitive situation, we are actively cooperating with law enforcement in their investigation,” reads a statement from American Airlines.